Ebbw Vale Town railway station: Development

 In the 2008 Network Rail Route Utilisation Strategy, the link between Ebbw Vale and Newport was identified for implementation in the period 2009–2018.
 In May 2013, the Welsh Government announced that the Ebbw Vale line would be extended from the existing terminus at Ebbw Vale Parkway to the new station at Ebbw Vale Town.
 A total of £11.5 million was agreed to fund the station, line extension and associated landscaping for the surrounding area.
 Two weeks later, funding was also agreed for Pye Corner railway station, also along the line.

 Opening

 The Ebbw Vale Town Station extension opened 17 May 2015.
-There is an hourly service, Monday – Saturday, to Cardiff Central, and an approximately two-hourly service via Newport on Sundays.
+Upon opening, Monday-Saturday, there was an hourly service between here and Cardiff Central, and a two-hourly service that additionally called at Newport.

 Stage two

 Under the proposals of stage two of the project, a half-hourly service would be introduced, and a two-platform station would be built as the northern terminus of the line, close to the old British Steel General Office Site part of "the Works" development.
 This can only be enabled through additional passing loops and track infrastructure being provisioned by 2018 in the Newport and Crosskeys to Llanhilleth area.
-Funding for the project will mainly come from the Welsh Assembly Government, and many other stakeholders.
+Funding for the project will mainly come from the Welsh Government, and many other stakeholders.

+Services

+As of December 15, 2024 there is an hourly service between here and Maesteg, and an hourly service between here and Newport, forming a half hourly service between Ebbw Vale Town and Pye Corner.
+There is an irregular service on Sundays, with 7 trains a day operating between here and Cardiff Central via Newport, and 1 train per day between here and Maesteg on weekdays and Cardiff Central; that does not serve Newport.